suchmememanyskill/CssLoader-ThemeDb/README.md

 }
 ```

 - The patches section is a dictionary of patch names as key.
-The value is another dictionary, which keys are it's options, and their value is the same as the value of the "inject" section.
-A special key "default" is required to indicate which key is the default option
+The value is a dictionary where keys are it's options and their value is the applied CSS, similar to the "inject" section.
+The special key "default" is required to indicate a default option.

 # Submitting a theme to the theme store

-Note: A pull request to this repository has a specific template to adhere to.
-Please make sure your theme adheres to the checklist below
+A pull request to this repository has a specific template to adhere to.
+Please make sure your theme adheres to [these requirements](https://github.com/EMERALD0874/CssLoader-ThemeDb/blob/main/.github/pull_request_template.md).
-- [ ] I am the original author of this theme.
-- [ ] I am not bundling a part of another theme with my theme (or are making it optional with patches), to encourage mixing and matching themes
-- [ ] I marked my theme target appropriately, and made sure my theme only themes the part it says it does
-    - [ ] If this is a keyboard theme, this theme gets applied to the default keyboard
-    - [ ] If this is a System-Wide theme, this theme does not bundle a keyboard theme (or are making it optional with patches)
-- [ ] I have verified that my theme works properly on the latest versions of SteamOS, decky-loader and SDH-CssLoader.

-### Steps to submit a theme

 1. Fork this repository
-2. Clone the forked repository to your pc using your favorite git tool
+2. Clone the forked repository to your PC using your favorite Git tool
-3. Create a preview image and place it in the images folder.
-Preferably make a subfolder with your username
+3. Create a preview image and place it in the `images/{AUTHOR}` folder
     - Preferably upload an image in the .jpg format
-4. Create a json called `{author}-{themename}.json` in the themes folder, with the following content: (See an example/template below)
+4. Create a JSON file named `{AUTHOR}-{THEME_NAME}.json` in the themes folder with the following content:
-    - `repo_url`: Required, points to another github repository with the theme
+    - `repo_url`: Required, points to another GitHub repository with the theme
     - `repo_subpath`: Optional, defaults to '.', indicates the subpath to the folder containing the theme
-    - `repo_commit`: Required, the commit in the git repo you want to release
+    - `repo_commit`: Required, the commit in the Git repo you want to release
     - `preview_image_path`: Required.
-This image is displayed in the browse themes UI of the plugin.
-The image needs to be located in this repository
+This image is displayed in the browse themes UI of the plugin and must be located in this repository
-5. (Optional) Test your theme submission using the python script, using `py main.py` in the repository folder.
+5. (Optional) Test your theme submission using `py main.py` in the repository folder
-    - Python and git cli needs to be installed
+    - Python and Git CLI need to be installed
-    - If you are missing python libraries, type `pip install -r requirements.txt`
+    - If you are missing Python libraries, type `pip install -r requirements.txt`
-    - If the script throws no exception, you're good
+    - If the script throws no exception, you are ready to commit
-6. Make a commit with the image and .json files.
-Feel free to put multiple themes in 1 commit
+6. Make a commit with the image and JSON files
+7. (Optional) Repeat steps 3 through 6 for any additional themes you would like to add to your pull request
-7. Create a pull request back to this repository
+8. Create a pull request from your fork to this repository

+Here is an example `{AUTHOR}-{THEME_NAME}.json` file:
 ```json
 {
     "repo_url": "https://github.com/suchmememanyskill/Steam-Deck-Themes",